( Disponible en anglais seulement )

 Proponents must consult with First Nation and Métis communities.
 It is important to recognize that each community will have a different culture, history, linguistic heritage, and prior dealings with the Crown and energy projects that will affect their views.

 The Crown is required to consult Aboriginal communities when it is aware of an existing or asserted Aboriginal or treaty right, and it is considering taking action that may negatively affect that right.
 In the REA process, the Crown has delegated the consultation procedure to project proponents.
 The Guide details the process that, when it takes effect, proponents must follow in order to help the Crown to meet its consultation obligations.

 Consultation is designed to pass information between the proponent and the community, and allow the proponent to take the community’s concerns into consideration in the planning process.
 The ultimate goal is to avoid, or at least to minimize, any adverse impact on treaty rights.

 The MOE has discretion to require the proponent to take additional steps, or may do additional consultation itself.
 In this case, a formal Aboriginal consultation plan may be required.

 Ontario Regulation 359/09 of the Environmental Protection Act sets out the minimum consultation process required of proponents.
-This table is a quick reference guide only.
+The following is a quick reference guide only: